-Load Center Panel w/120 volt
+Load Center Panel w/120 volt Main Breaker

-Main Breaker

-load center appearance and configuration may vary by model

-Not all load centers will include a main breaker.
+For specific fuse assignments. (load center appearance and Not all load centers will include a main breaker. configuration may vary by model)

-Motor homes may have separate small panels for breakers and fuses.
+Motorhomes may have separate small panels for breakers

+and fuses.
 They are normally located in close proximity to each other typically in the bed platform.
 The converter is also mounted separately (typically under the bed platform).